Managing Finances and Covering the Mortgage During Cancer Treatment

 • When Should You Get It?

-You can't get disability insurance once you've been diagnosed, so it's essential to get it while you're healthy.
-If you're offered disability at work, consider taking it.
-Some employers automatically provide disability insurance.
-If you already have cancer, check with your employer; you may already have a basic level of coverage.
+You can't get disability insurance after a cancer diagnosis, so don't wait until you're sick to apply.
+If you're offered disability coverage at work, take it.
+Some employers provide it automatically.
+If you already have cancer, check with your employer.
+You may already have a basic level of coverage.

 Will You Be Able to Afford Your Home During Treatment?